 How do we do it?
 First, we carefully loosen your tooth with special equipment, usually with Waterlase laser to keep the bony walls of the socket intact, which is usually broken during extraction using the conventional method.
 Then we remove all infected tissues and sterilise the socket with Waterlase laser, and place the implant.
 We usually have to place some bone graft to fill in the gap between the implant and the socket wall, to keep the contour of your bone.
 A temporary crown can then be placed until such time we can place the permanent one.

-Do you want to know if you’re a good candidate for Immediate Implantation of your dental implants at our clinic in Sydney?
-Call us now on (02) 9744 0222 and join our long list of happy customers in Burwood, Ryde, Ashfield, Concord and numerous other areas.
+Do you want to know if you’re a good candidate for Immediate Implantation of your dental implants at our clinic?
+Call us now on (02) 9744 0222 and join our long list of happy customers.

 Immediate Implant Placement